|Graduating||Courses no earlier than|

 IV.
 Graduate Faculty serving as the "outside" or Graduate School Representative on student advisory-examining committees.

-The Graduate School Representative must be a member of UNR's graduate faculty from outside the home departments or programs of the other committee members, with the exception of interdisciplinary graduate programs.
-In case of interdisciplinary graduate programs, the Graduate School Representative cannot have a primary appointment in the same department (or other appropriate major unit) as the student's committee chair.
+The Graduate School Representative must be a member of the University's graduate faculty from outside the home departments or programs of the other committee members, with the exception of interdisciplinary graduate programs.
+In the case of interdisciplinary graduate programs, the Graduate School Representative cannot have a primary appointment in the same department (or another appropriate major unit) as the student's committee chair.

 The Representative should:

 - Sign the form and note any specific comments, or

 - Sign the form and note that a letter to the Graduate School Dean will follow (with copies to the Committee)

 - the adequacy of the Plan of Study

 - the appropriateness of the examination questions and procedures

 - the quality of the student's performance; and/or